simonjbeaumont/simonjbeaumont.github.io/software/_drafts/xenserver-vgpu.md

 <b>TODO:</b> Need to wait for hotfix creation before completing this section
 </div>
-The tech-preview is available as a hotfix for XenServer 6.2 and can be downloaded from [-XenServer.org-][4].
-Once you have installed this and the necessary [-RPMs from NVIDIA-][5], then you can get yourself up and running using the XE command line interface.
+The tech-preview is available as a hotfix for XenServer 6.2 and can be downloaded from [vGPU Tech-Preview page][5].
+Once you have installed this and the necessary RPMs from NVIDIA, then you can get yourself up and running using the XE command line interface.

 To create a VGPU of a given type you can use `vgpu-create`:
 {% highlight bash %}